JamyJones/jjdgdjf/msg.md

-What command can i run to get something similar to this as the output "/tmp/docker-exec-pid-2025-04-16-03.56.54.0
+How can i check the docker pid exec file path